 Few of us have ever used a silk thread to impart a smoky flavour to food, yet that's what's required to make this legendary Lucknawi kebab.
-It's not every day I run such a recipe (which requires ingredients not readily available in our supermarkets), but it's a good introduction to the culinary world of Ranveer Brar, one of India's top celebrity chefs.
+I don't usually run recipes like this one which require ingredients not readily available in our supermarkets, but it's a good introduction to the culinary world of Ranveer Brar, one of India's top celebrity chefs.

 - Prep Time : 30 minutes